Are cameras in EMS worth it?

 Cameras in EMS are coming; when, how and why are the bigger questions.
 Cameras have serious pros and cons.
 This double-edged sword is honed razor-sharp, so we need to understand and discuss the larger issues.

-Let’s take a look at the three major types of cameras and what they are used for.
+Here are the three major types of cameras and what they are used for in EMS.

 Vehicle cameras or driving cameras are mounted either inside or outside the ambulance to record traffic interactions.
 They are mainly for post-mortem dissection of accidents.
 They will protect you if you are not at fault in the collision, but let’s be honest — they are mainly used to protect your agency or employer.